pawwapawa/ByteSprout/README.md

 - Battery life: Up to 2 days with intelligent power management
 - Can operate via USB-C power without battery

+**Storage**: 8MB Internal Flash Memory
+- Custom partition layout for firmware and animations
+- LittleFS filesystem for efficient file management
+- Supports 2-3MB of animation data

-## Battery Safety & Device Usage
+## Safety & Device Usage

-### Battery Safety:
+### Battery Safety
 - Use ONLY the specified 3.7V lithium battery (103040 size) with PH 2.0 connector
 - Verify 3.7V voltage (NOT 3.9V) before installation
-- Check connector polarity alignment carefully
+- **Check connector polarity alignment carefully**
 - Handle battery connector with care to avoid damage

 ### Environmental Safety
 **BYTE-90 is designed as a desktop device for indoor use only.**
 - ⚠️ Do NOT use in vehicles or automotive environments - Heat, temperature fluctuations, and vibrations in cars can cause device overheating, battery damage, or malfunction.
 - ⚠️ Avoid high-temperature environments - Operating temperature should remain below 35°C (95°F) to prevent overheating.
 - ⚠️ Keep away from direct sunlight - Prolonged sun exposure can cause overheating and display damage.

-### Critical Safety Checks:

-1. Check battery's connector polarity alignment if using another type of battery
-2. Ensure battery is charged and functional
-3. Handle connector carefully
-4. Use only in appropriate indoor environments

-**Critical Safety Note**:
-Always verify battery voltage is 3.7V (not 3.9V) and **correct polarity alignment** BEFORE installation.

 ## Pin Configuration

 - [WaveShare Display Pinout](https://www.waveshare.com/img/devkit/LCD/1.5inch-RGB-OLED-Module/1.5inch-RGB-OLED-Module-details-3.jpg)
 - [XIAO ESP32S3 Pinout](https://files.seeedstudio.com/wiki/SeeedStudio-XIAO-ESP32S3/img/2.jpg)